PopusBenedictus/tera-launcher-for-linux/README.md

    ```

    Please note that `wine_prefix_name` _must_ be the name of a folder and may not contain any path separators.
 It will be created in the home folder of the user like the system `.wine` wineprefix typically would be.
-   You can add `-DCUSTOM_CONFIG_PATH="/path/to/custom/launcher-config.json` to the build command below if you are trying to build multiple versions of the launcher for different TERA servers, which can help isolate setting changes between different launcher builds.
+   You can use the `CUSTOM_CONFIG_PATH` parameter if you are trying to build multiple versions of the launcher for different TERA servers, which can help isolate setting changes between different launcher builds.
+That is explained below.

 3. **Create a build directory** and run CMake:
    ```bash